 Kidney function declines as you grow older.
 This medication is removed by the kidneys.
 Therefore, caution is advised when using this drug in older adults because they may be more sensitive to the effects of the drug.

 During pregnancy, this medication should be used only when clearly needed.
-However, it is now normal to prescribe HIV medicines for pregnant women with HIV.
-This has been shown to decrease the risk of giving HIV to the baby.
+However, HIV medicines are now usually given to pregnant women with HIV.
+Treatment can decrease the risk of passing the HIV infection to your baby.
 Lamivudine may be part of that treatment.
 Discuss the risks and benefits with your doctor.

 Lamivudine passes into breast milk.
 Because breast milk can transmit HIV, do not breast-feed.

 Report Problems to the Food and Drug Administration